NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 __ATTENTION!!__

-This script __REQUIRES AutoHotKey v2.0__, if you're using Arthuro's bot, you NEED to install the updated AutoHotKey 2.0 version to use this script.
+This script __REQUIRES AutoHotKey v2.0__.
+If you're using Arthuro's bot, you MUST install the updated AutoHotKey 2.0 version to use this script.

-Do not worry, Arthuro's bot will keep working, since AutoHotKey supports more than one version installed at the same time on windows.
+Don't worry — Arthuro's bot will continue to work, as AutoHotKey supports having multiple versions installed simultaneously on Windows.

-If you try to run this script with older AHK versions, it will not open at all.
+If you try to run this script with an older AHK version, __it won't open at all__.

 #